Collective redundancies and transfer of undertakings in the UK – what has change

 - Transferees/the new employer may be able to amend terms in collective agreements during the period of one year after the transfer, provided that the overall change is no less favourable to the affected employee.

-- Following recent ECJ decisions (see our previous article) there will be a 'static' approach to the terms and conditions of employees who were covered by collective agreements when they were employed by the transferor.
+- Following recent ECJ decisions there will be a 'static' approach to the terms and conditions of employees who were covered by collective agreements when they were employed by the transferor.
 This means the transferee will not be bound by any changes to collective agreements which take place after the transfer date so long as the transferee is not itself a party to those collective agreements.

 - From 31 July 2014, small businesses with less than 10 employees will be allowed to inform and consult its affected employees directly if there are no recognised union or existing appropriate representatives.